Waldoboro man who shot fiancée gets more prison time for violating probation

-WEST BATH — A Waldoboro man who served for 2½ years in prison for fatally shooting his fiancée in Bath three years ago was sentenced Wednesday in West Bath District Court to two more years in prison for violating terms of his probation
+WEST BATH — A Waldoboro man who spent 2½ years in prison for fatally shooting his fiancée in Bath three years ago was sentenced Wednesday to two more years for violating probation.

-The couple, both from Thomaston at the time, was there to meet a prospective buyer for a 9mm Taurus, a semi-automatic pistol.
-Grubbs was showing the gun outside the SUV in which Jones was waiting when the gun discharged.
+The couple, both living in Thomaston at the time, were there to meet a prospective buyer for a 9mm Taurus semi-automatic pistol.
+Grubbs was showing the gun outside the SUV in which Jones was sitting when the gun fired.

 Grubbs was sentenced to five years in prison, with 2½ years suspended.

-On Wednesday, Grubbs was sentenced to serve 24 months of the suspended portion of his sentence because he violated his probation in Knox County, according to Assistant District Attorney A.J.
+On Wednesday, Grubbs was sentenced in West Bath District Court to serve 24 months of the suspended portion of his sentence, according to Assistant District Attorney A.J.
 Chalifour.

 Grubbs failed to report to his probation officer in April and failed to attend and complete substance abuse treatment as directed by his probation officer in May, according to court documents.

-He also violated probation conditions when he tested positive for the use of cocaine and later for the use of opiates.
+He also violated probation when he tested positive for cocaine and later for opiates.

 On March 12, Grubbs, whose license was revoked, was pulled over in Thomaston for a malfunctioning headlight.
-Driving with a revoked license is normally a misdemeanor.
-In this case, it was a felony due to Grubbs’ criminal history, Chalifour said.
+Driving with a revoked license, normally a misdemeanor, in this case was a felony because of Grubbs’ criminal history, Chalifour said.

-As a result, he was sentenced Wednesday to 9 months and 1 day for driving with a revoked license, which Chalifour said is the mandatory minimum sentence.
+He was sentenced Wednesday to 9 months and 1 day for driving with a revoked license, the mandatory minimum sentence, Chalifour said.

-Grubbs will serve that sentence at the same time he serves the two years for violating his probation.
+Grubbs will serve that sentence concurrently with the two years for violating probation.

 Comments are disabled on some stories about sensitive topics.